xizhonghua/GreenDC-Summary/papers/Fetah14_Tasks-Msg-Schedule.md

 <!--- Any open and interesting research problems that you can identify after reading this paper?
 - Can you propose any extensions to this work?
 If so, how?-->
 - Joint scheduling of tasks and messages with other objectives in interference-aware real-time sensor networks, such as average delay, worst-case delay etc. e.g., Ref[11] considers the joint scheduling with the objective to maximize the number of clients that can be scheduled with limited processor capacity and link capacity; in this paper, the authors consider joint scheduling with the objective to minimize power consumption.
+- In this paper, the authors decompose the untrable problem into subproblems and then put efforts to solve each subproblems.
+Howevr maybe we can solve this problem with other decomposing manner, e.g., instead of decompose into three phases, maybe two pahses or four phases.